jake-knerr/chess/README.md

 > Where are the utility rules?

-Inclusion of utility rules would impose rule ordering, which CHESS proscribes.
+Inclusion of utility rules would impose more strict rule ordering, which CHESS proscribes.
 Instead of utilities, use theming rules.

 ### Comparison To BEM